Start in Chicago on this incredible route through some of the nation's most stunning prairies, wide-open skies and gorgeous mountain peaks.

 Stay in a teepee, treehouse, campsite or hotel near Mt.
 Rushmore and rent an ATV or kayak for your adventure.

-Hot Springs is home to the world-famous Mammoth Site, a Wild Horse Sanctuary, far-reaching caves, and a watery oases.
+Hot Springs is home to the world-famous Mammoth Site, far-reaching caves and a watery oases.

 Ride the 1880 Train through the Heart of the Hills